-Amanda Augustine: Hi Leonardo, when our sister site, TopResume conducted a two-part study last year, they found that professionally written CVs/resumes typically help their owners secure higher-paying jobs than self-written versions.
+Amanda Augustine: Hi Leonardo, when our sister site, TopResume conducted a two-part study last year, they found that professionally written CVs / resumes typically help their owners to secure higher-paying jobs than self-written versions.
 One of the reasons behind this has to do with how professional writers highlight a candidate's value.
-The more you can position yourself as an 'achiever' rather than a 'doer', the more you can illustrate the value you offer to your employer and your clients, the more money recruiters assume you are worth.
+The more you can position yourself as an "achiever" rather than a "doer," the more you can illustrate the value you offer to your employer and your clients, the more money recruiters assume you're worth.
 For more details on the differences between a self-written CV and a professionally written CV, take a look at this article.

 The first step to improving your CV (without spending a fortune) would be to submit it for a free review from TopCV.
 Before you do this, however, you may want to take a look at the following articles to help you update your CV, and THEN submit it for the free review: How to write the perfect CV in 10 easy steps; CV help: Are you a doer or achiever?

 Q12: "What should we write in our summary, skills, accomplishments, and duties paragraphs of a resume?" ‒ Umer R.